-The purpose of these amendments is to identify additional operational requirements for activities conducted pursuant to 14 CCR § 1052.4, and to make those requirements consistent with the standard operational requirements of those activities conducted pursuant to 14 CCR § 1038.
+The purpose of these amendments is to identify additional operational requirements for activities conducted pursuant to 14 CCR § 1052.4, and to make those requirements consistent with the standard operational requirements of those activities conducted pursuant to 14 CCR § 1038 and portions of 14 CCR § 1038.3.
 These requirements are substantively identical but, due to a large re-organization of those provisions by the Board in February of 2019 (OAL Matter # 2019-0207-02E).
-This amendment is necessary to ensure clarity of these requirements due to the re-numbering and re-organization.
+This amendment is necessary to ensure clarity of these requirements due to the renumbering and re-organization.